MontiCore/cd4analysis/README.md

 extending one of the CD languages.

 The CD languages are mainly intended for
-1. analysis modeling (i.e. structures of the system context as well as data structures of the system),
+1. analysis modeling (i.e., structures of the system context as well as data structures of the system),
 2. (implementation-oriented) code modeling, including method signatures,
 3. generating code, data tables, transport functions and more.